-Selecting Time and Key Basics with the Quick Start Options Page signature, Time Signature (+pickup).
+Selecting Time and Key Basics with the Quick Start Options Page

+After selecting the (+) sign to begin a new project, the Quick Start Options window will appear.
+Fill in your Title, Subtitle (if any), Composer, Key signature, Time Signature (+pickup).
 And, from the Edit Instruments selection, create the instrumental setup you wish to use.
-While remaining in this window, make sure to select the Score View Mode which best suits your ipad Screen\.
+While remaining in this window, make sure to select the Score View Mode which best suits your iPad Screen.